Christopher Asir: Early years

-Christopher Asir (1947–2012) was born on 5 December 1947 in Tamil Nadu.
+Christopher Asir was born on 5 December 1947 in Tamil Nadu.
 His parents were Sri P. Asir and Smt.
 Packiam Asir.
 He died on 3 February 2012 at the Madurai Meenakshi Mission Hospital after battling with cancer.

 The young Asir was sent to CSI Tucker Higher Secondary School, Pannaivilai and later to the Pope's College, Sawyerpuram for collegiate studies.

-Divinity & higher studies
+Divinity and higher studies

 Since childhood, Asir had an inclination to pursue divinity.

 He was sent to the Hindustan Bible Institute (affiliated to the Senate of Serampore College (University)), Chennai, where he obtained a Licentiate in Theology.
 Later, he upgraded this with a B.Th. degree.

 Starting from the academic year 1973, Asir joined the United Theological College, the only autonomous college under the Senate of Serampore College (University), Bangalore for pursuing the B.D. degree.
 Joshua Russell Chandran was the Principal of the College at that time while D. S. Satyaranjan was the Registrar of the College.
 By 1975, Christopher completed his studies in UTC and was awarded the degree by the Senate of Serampore College (University) under the Registrarship of Chetti Devasahayam.

 His thesis submitted to the Senate of Serampore College (University) was entitled "A Historical Survey of the Sectarian Church Groups in the C.S.I.
 Diocese of Tinneveli in the 20th century".

-Ordination & Lecturership
+Ordination and Lecturership

 After returning from Bangalore, Asir was assigned a pastoral role in Kannivadi.
 Later, he was ordained as a Deacon of the Diocese of Madurai Ramnad of the Church of South India in 1976.

 During his service in Vedachandur from 1976 to 1978, he was ordained as a Priest in 1977.

 Asir was also assigned a teaching role in his alma mater, the Hindustan Bible Institute, Chennai.